klesteb/XAS-Csharp/README.md

 # XAS

 This is a partial implementation of the XAS Perl modules in C#.
-In someways, Perl is a much easier language to program in.
+In some ways, Perl is a much easier language to program in.
 You can build wonderfully complex data structures without any thought and morph the object model in new and interesting ways.
 Not so in C#.
 Where you are much more concerned with variableness, program structure.